simplistix/configurator/docs/use.rst

 >>> Config.from_text(text, 'yaml')
 configurator.config.Config({'cache': {'location': '/var/my_app/'}})

-Note that because we have no way of guessing, the parser must be specified.
+When parsing strings, the parser must be specified because we have no way of guessing.
 The ``parser`` parameter can also be used with :meth:`Config.from_path` and :meth:`Config.from_stream` to explicitly specify a parser, regardless of the name of the file.